bisoisk/Spark_Scala_Demos/README.md

     **Clustering and Anomaly Detection on Streaming Spark**<br>
     **Colloborative Filtering with Spark**

-I have also given a talk to the Chicago Spark users group on the issues around using spark for data science.
+I have also gave a talk to the Chicago Spark users group on the issues around using spark for data science.
 http://www.slideshare.net/RajivShah19/using-spark-part-time